irissong49/bag_of_features/readme.md

+A basic implementation for bag of features/bag of word CV version.

 This code is written in jupyter notebook.
 Aiming at (1)easy to make changes and (2) convinient to have a shallow try on this algorithm.
 So I won't be adapting it into an executable file.